Learning Leadership Portfolio

 The Problem

 Not everything can be live.
-Scaling learning across a distributed workforce — branches, remote staff, different schedules — required self-paced content that was genuinely engaging, not just something people clicked through to get a completion check.
-Most eLearning fails because it's designed for the LMS, not for the learner.
+Scaling across a distributed workforce meant building self-paced content that was genuinely engaging — not something people clicked through to get a completion check.

 The materials after the training were really helpful.
 I referenced them for a couple of weeks until I got the hang of it.